Inpatient Rehabilitation Unit

 - 3 p.m.
 Child Life Therapy

 A copy of this schedule will be posted on your child's door, so you'll know what to expect each day at the hospital.
-As you can see from the schedule, rehabilitation is hard work for children.
+As you can see from the schedule, rehabilitation is hard work.
 It will be very important for your child to rest during the day between activities.
 For this reason, the best times for guests (other than parents) to visit is during the evening hours.

 Can I stay with my child?

-At CHKD, we understand how hard it is for parents and children to be separated.
-So we make sure that parents feel welcome at all times.
+Parents are welcome at all times.
 You may visit and participate in your children's scheduled therapies any time.
 Read our visitor information page for more information.